SpotlightKid/micropython-stm-lib/mrequests/README.md

 - URLs with authentication credentials in the host part (e.g.
   `http://user:secret@myhost/`) are *not supported*.
 Pass authentication credentials separately via the `auth` argument instead.
-- SSL/TLS support on the MicroPython *unix* and *esp8266* ports is limited.
-In particular their `ssl` module does not support all encryption schemes commonly in use by popular servers, meaning that trying to connect to them via HTTPS will fail.
+- SSL/TLS support on the MicroPython *unix*, *stm32* and *esp8266* ports is
+  limited.
+In particular their `ssl` module does not support all encryption schemes commonly in use by popular servers, meaning that trying to connect to them via HTTPS will fail with various cryptic error messages.
 - The code is *not* interrupt save and a fair amount of memory allocation is happening in the process of handling a request.
 - Request and JSON data may be passed in as bytes or strings and the request